Ericsson/ered/README.md

 Start the main process.
 This will also start the cluster handling process which will set up clients to the provided addresses and fetch the cluster slot map.
-Once there is a complete slot map and all Redis node clients are connected this process is ready to serve requests.
+Once there is a complete slot map and all Valkey node clients are connected this process is ready to serve requests.

 One or more addresses, `addr() :: {inet:socket_address() | inet:hostname(),